Ausones

-"Ausones" (Αὔσονες; Ausoni), the original name and the extant Greek form for the Latin "Aurunci", was a name applied by Greek writers to describe various Italic peoples inhabiting the southern and central regions of Italy.
+"Ausones" (Αὔσονες; Ausoni), the original name and the extant Greek form for the Latin "Aurunci", was a name applied by Greek writers to describe various Italic peoples inhabiting the regions of Southern Italy and Central Italy.
 The term was used, specifically, to denote the particular tribe which Livy termed the Aurunci, but later it was applied to all Italians, and Ausonia became a poetic term, in Greek and Latin, for Italy itself.

+Name

+According to some legends, the Ausones were named after Auson, the son of Odysseus and Circe or Calypso, who was also said to have been their king.
+Auson's son was Liparus, from whom the Lipari Islands derive their name.

+According to other legends, the Ausones were named after Auson, the son of Italus and Leutaria; others say they were named after Auson, the son of Atlas and Calypso; still others claim that they were named after a different figure called Auson.

 Usage

 The usage, by ancient writers, in regard to national appellations is very vague and fluctuating, perhaps in no instance more so than in the case of the Ausones or Ausonians.

 As synonymous with "Aurunci"

-Originally "Aurunci" was the appellation given by the Romans to the people called "Ausones" by the Greeks: Indeed, the two names are merely different forms of the same, as around the 4th century BCE, Latin medial "s" (at this point representing [z]) shifted to “r” (pronounced [r]).
+Originally, "Aurunci" was the appellation given by the Romans to the people called "Ausones" by the Greeks: Indeed, the two names are merely different forms of the same, as around the 4th century BC, Latin medial "s" (at this point representing [z]) shifted to “r” (pronounced [r]).
 (Aurunci = Auronici = Auruni = Ausuni).
 The identity of the two is distinctly asserted by Servius, and clearly implied by Cassius Dio, where he says that the name of Ausonia was properly applied only to the land of the Auruncans, between the Volscians and the Campanians.
 Nevertheless, it does not appear that the name "Aurunci" was ever employed by the Romans in the vague and extensive sense in which that of "Ausones" was used by the Greeks.

 Further, it seems, by the later period of the fourth century BC, that the Romans came to distinguish the two names as applying to two separate political tribes of the same race.
 Evidently two parts of one people, both dwelling on the frontiers of Latium and Campania.
 For more details on this see Aurunci.